insqu/sc/README.md

 We should now see that the `artifacts` directory has been populated

 ## Interacting with our contract
-Smart contracts live on the blockchain, but as of yet, we do not have a blockchain to deploy our contract to\
+Smart contracts exist on the blockchain, but as of yet, we do not have a blockchain to deploy our contract to\
 Therfore, for this next part we are going to _spin-up_ a local (_local to your own machine_) blockchain to deploy our contracts on\
 Fortunately for us Hardhat provides simple functionality that allows us to do this\

+Open a new terminal window and connect to our AWS instance as before, then navigate to our `sc` directory\
-In the terminal window we can run:
+In this new terminal window, run:
 ```sc
 npx hardhat node
 ```
 Hardhat should output a list of 20 accounts, each with their account number, 10,000 ETH and their corresponding private key
 > **Note:** these are defualt values, do not use these accounts and their private keys for anything other than this demonstration

+We could deploy our contracts on this local blockchain provided by Hardhat, however, this is more of an environment for testing and is not publicly reachable.
+Moreover, when we quit the blockchain process, all state is lost, meaning the contract we have deployed and interacted with no longer exists, and will have to be created again.

 # Deploying to a public network